 - Place into your pre heated oven for 4 hours to cook.

 - Once cooked remove and allow to rest for 20 minutes.

-- Remove the foil and paper from the dish, shred the lamb meat off the bone using a fork, you want to make sure you mix the cooked onion and garlic through the meat as well.
+- Remove the foil and paper from the dish, shred the lamb meat using a fork, make sure you mix the cooked onion and garlic through the meat as well.

 Roasted Corn Salsa

 - Heat a fry pan and add a little oil.
 Add the corn kernels to the hot oil and sautee to get some colour (careful as they will pop and spit a little).

 - Once you have good colour, remove from the heat and squeeze in the lime juice.
 Add the diced tomato, finely diced red onion and sliced chilli.
 Roughly chop the coriander and mix through, add the oil and season with a pinch of salt and pepper.